Vyral/tiffany-fykes-recruiting/_posts/2019-11-04-how-to-set-proper-expectations-with-your-buyers.md

 youtube_code: rOIteLw0FtI
 ---

-{% include youtube.html %}<center>Even if a buyer wants to see 30 different homes, I recommend never showing them more than five or six in a day.
-Here’s why.</center>
+{% include youtube.html %}

+<center>Even if a buyer wants to see 30 different homes, I recommend never showing them more than five or six in a day.
+Here&rsquo;s why.</center>

+&nbsp;

 The fall market is big for our business.
 One of our newer agents asked me recently, “What do I do with the buyers who want to see 30 houses if I’m already working with five of them?”
 Here’s what I told her.